 - Share a bike ride or a walk before or after work with a colleague, friend or neighbour

 - Exchange skills (piano lessons for baby-sitting, gardening for dinner, etc)

-- Organise a street garage sale or party (see this Meet the Neighbours brochure(PDF, 722KB) for tips on how to organise an event)
+- Organise a street garage sale or party (see this Meet the Neighbours brochure(PDF, 722KB) and the Neighbourhood Street Party Guide(PDF, 3MB) for tips on how to organise an event)

 Read more about Resilient Communities in our Emergency Management section or in the Connected Communities are Resilient Communities brochure(PDF, 628KB).

 The Launceston Human Library is a chance for members of the community to hear the stories of others.

 The Human Library sets up a comfortable space for dialogue and interaction where people are given the opportunity to speak informally with a 'Human Book' who tells a story about her or his experience.
 A 'reader' can enter the story by asking questions or discussing their own experiences.